Fasting, Ember Days and Reparation of Sins

 If the laity took up this spiritual burden and offered up their sufferings, the invisible hold of evil will start shaking.
 After all, Satan’s temptation of Christ came after His 40-day fast in the desert.
 He was strong when He was supposed to be weak.
 Daniel received a revelation from the Lord only after fasting for three weeks.

 Performing penance, including fasting, is an imitation of Christ.
 Communal acts of reparation not only declare that Christ’s Church is one body, but also acknowledge that the cause of the problem is sin.
 Fasting and praying show us how sinful and weak our own hearts are, and how without the gift of Christ, no one can break free from the slavery of sin.
-We fast and pray and do penance so that the sinner —including us— can be moved to conversion and will desire to seek out the sacraments.
+We fast and pray and do penance so that the sinner — including us — can be moved to conversion and will desire to seek out the sacraments.

-Winter Ember Days of 2018 are Dec.
-19, 21 and 22.
-Especially during Advent, a time of penance, fasting and praying are crucial in the midst of shopping and visits.
+Fall Ember Days of 2019 are Sept.
+18, 20 and 21.
+Especially during Lent, a time of penance, fasting and praying are crucial.
 Let us once again create a Catholic culture where we come together not only on Sundays, but many other days where our own children will remember abstaining and fasting as a family.
 We cannot only tame our sinful appetites and keep evil at bay, but also carve a true Catholic community out of this secular culture through the communal act of fasting.

 The more you fast, the easier it gets.
 Expect it to be hard at first, but that hardship is part of the sacrifice.
 Here are some tips:

-Note: (Editor's Note: This post has been updated since originally being published in December 2018 to reflect the latest Ember Day schedule.)